Baby’s First Prerelease

 • Bring plenty of sleeves for your deck, and you can even bring pre-sleeved basic lands.

-With cards often being double-sided these days, playing sleeveless is become more and more challenging.
-Also, I’ve become accustomed to squash shuffling my decks which is practically impossible if they aren’t sleeved.
+With cards often being double-sided these days, playing sleeveless is becoming more and more challenging.
+Also, I've become accustomed to squash shuffling my decks which is practically impossible if they aren't sleeved.
 Also, by bringing my own basic lands, I could ensure white-borders would be present in my deck.
-I’m sure they didn’t have those in the land station.
+I'm sure they didn't have those in the land station.

 • Bring a playmat.

-To LGS regulars reading this, I know this sounds obvious, but in packing up to go to the store, I completely blanked on this one.
+To LGS regulars reading t =his, I know this sounds obvious, but in packing up to go to the store, I completely blanked on this one.
 Having control over your own play surface is really handy in making sure your cards and sleeves are well maintained.
 Given how many playmats I had at home, I decided not to purchase a new one at the store (though that would have been a fine option) and instead, simply play without for the day.
-Fortunately, the tables were well maintained and I didn’t wrist-check a sticky spot once, so crisis averted, but you may not be so lucky at other venues.
+Fortunately, the tables were well maintained and I didn't wrist-check a sticky spot once, so crisis averted, but you may not be so lucky at other venues.

 • Have the MTG Companion app downloaded on your phone.